 Amazon DynamoDB has an advantage over other NoSQL databases due to its constant stream of new features and the support from the AWS ecosystem.
 Being a serverless solution eases a tremendous burden for database administrators.
 DBAs long had to deal with managing servers and server infrastructure, with serverless computing options they can focus on the database and not the supporting architecture.
 If you are looking for a NoSQL database service that can deploy quickly, scale easily and deliver on performance, you can be sure it’s a great option.

-Comparative Analysis Between Amazon DynamoDB and Other Databases
+Comparative Analysis Between AWS DynamoDB and Other Databases

 Compared to other transactional databases, like Oracle, MSSQL, or PostgreSQL, AWS DynamoDB is schemaless, meaning it does not require conformation to a rigid schema of data types, tables, etc. This, though, also comes with a tradeoff: key advantages, like consistently high performance and millisecond latency, are compromised with ACID (atomicity, consistency, isolation, and durability) properties supported by a relational database.